invertase/notifee/packages/react-native-notifee/example/README.md

 ## Requesting Permissions

-On iOS, it's required to request permissions to be able to display a notification, this is called in `App.tsx`:
+On iOS, it's required to request permissions to be able to display a notification, this is called in [App.tsx](https://github.com/notifee/react-native-notifee/blob/9625612a5740744d64ac1b2fba4e2d8a8fbe04e5/example/App.tsx):

 ```js
   useEffect(() => {